codefresh-io/docs.codefresh.io/_docs/accounts/invite-your-team-member.md

 {% include image.html lightbox="true" file="/images/account/collaborators.png" url="/images/account/collaborators.png" alt="Collaborators" max-width="70%" %}

-1. In the *Username* text box, type the Codefresh user name or email address of the user you want to add.
+1. In the *Username* text box, type the Codefresh username or email address of the user you want to add.
 1. Click the *Add* button.